Modern Go idioms

 10}

-1# PASS: -foo is not a testing flag and thus passed to TestFoo implicitly.
+1# PASS: -foo is not a testing flag and is passed to TestFoo implicitly.

 2go test -run TestFoo -count=1 -v -foo=1